HallerPatrick/pecc/README.md

 Complementary repository for the paper **"PECC: A Dataset for Problem Extraction and Coding Challenges"** by Patrick Haller, Jonas Golde and Alan Akbik.

 <p align="center" style="font-style: italic">
-    Our paper got accepted to LREC-Coling 2024! 🥳
+    Our paper got accepted at LREC-Coling 2024! 🥳
 </p>

 ---